 - Data is normally retrieved through a third-party, metOcean telematics, which offers the user direct control over their air time services and the least expensive data retrieval option.
 Data rates depend on the amount of data transferred, and would be ~$17 and $38 per month for the data intensities noted above (GPS hourly and every 15 minutes).
-Data hosting is available for an additional $5 a month per transmitter, which eliminates the need for an email account specifically dedicated to data reception.
 There is a one-time activation fee of $30 or $40 per transmitter.

 Key Features - Tag Specific

 - These units are designed to be tethered to the caudal peduncle of sirenians.
 The tether is not included and must be provided by the user.
 The electronics, GPS and Iridium antennas, and the power supply are contained in an sealed housing with a flotation collar.
 The external whip antenna is used for VHF transmissions.
 The housing design allows the user to replace the battery packs.
 Battery packs are included in the purchase price but replacement packs must be purchased separately.

 - These units are typically programmed to collect GPS positions when adequate surfacing time allows, and Quick Fix Pseudoranging (QFP) positions in as little as 3 seconds when reduced surface time prevents a standard GPS position from being obtained.
 Telonics Iridium units can be configured to collect only GPS, only QFP, or a mix of the two location types.

 - A single Iridium message can contain ~70-80 GPS positions (or ~10 QFP positions).